rduplain/memo/startups-for-people-with-problems.md

 * Imagine your market.
 * Guess the size of the market.
 How many customers in total might exist?
 * Make up a price.
-* If you get 10% of the market at the price, do you have a business?
+* **If you get 10% of the market at the price, do you have a business?**

 Even if these are wild guesses, and even if 10% is unrealistic, if you can look at these numbers on the back of your cocktail napkin envelope and get excited, then you are on to something.
-People spend weeks, months, and even years before doing this on a business model which would fail this simple test.
+People spend weeks, months, and even years on a business model which would fail this simple test.

 ## #2: Make sure it is a business that you want to run.

-Very often, people excited about ideas.
-What if had this?
-What if you could do that?
+Very often, people are excited about ideas.
+What if we had this?
+What if we could do that?
 Make sure the idea driving your startup is a business that you actually want to run, because you are going to be the one running it.

 Keep exploring business models until you have a business that you want to run.

 Find a cofounder as needed.

-## #3: All about raising capital.
+## #3: All about capital.

-The path of raising capital is one of building wealth.
+The path of raising funds ("capital") is one of building wealth.

 Identify a product/service of value, make a plan to deliver, make a projection of the market and respective share, and put these together to claim a